Santeep/TT_UM_SERDES/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-## How it works
+## Credits :
-This Project is Executed under Guidance of Dr.Shylashree N from RVCE College of Engineering and Thanks to our HOD Dr.Ravish Aradhya H V , and vice Principle Dr Geetha K S .
+ Our special thanks to HOD: Dr.Ravish Aradhya H V , Vice Principal: Dr Geetha K S and, Principal Dr. Subramanya K N for there content Support and encouragement to do tapout in Tiny Tapout 7 .

-Special thanks for our college Principle Dr. Subramanya K N for his Support and Guidance to participate in Tiny Tapout 7 .
+## Description

 The SerDes project operates by efficiently converting data between parallel and serial formats, enabling seamless communication between systems with different data transfer requirements.
 Here's how it works: